-To help you better understand the link between genetics and cerebral palsy, this article will explain:
+To help you understand what research suggests about genetics and their influence on cerebral palsy, this article will discuss:

-However, it is suspected that a combination of multiple genes can increase the chances of having cerebral palsy.
+While there is no single gene that has been identified to cause cerebral palsy, it is suspected that a combination of multiple genes can increase one’s chances of having CP.

-Random mutations in the genes that affect brain development may also increase the risk of developing cerebral palsy.
+Additionally, mutations in genes that affect brain development may also increase one’s risk of developing cerebral palsy.

 Common Causes of Cerebral Palsy